A complete guide to Edexcel A-Level Physics

 16 core practicals

-Edexcel specifies 16 core practicals across the two-year course.
+Edexcel specifies a fixed list of core practicals across the two-year course (currently 16 – check the spec).
 Practical questions appear across all three papers, with the highest concentration on Paper 3.

 40% maths content

-Ofqual mandates that at least 40% of A-Level physics marks test mathematical skills.
-Edexcel papers often sit slightly above this, especially in extended response questions.
+Ofqual subject content requires at least 40% of A-Level physics marks to test mathematical skills.

 How Edexcel A-Level Physics is assessed